 Intensive English Centre

-Intensive English Centre The Beaconsfield Intensive English Centre (BIEC) caters for students from culturally and linguistically diverse backgrounds who are learning Standard Australian English as an Additional Language or Dialect (EAL/D).
-The BIEC works closely with families, and other agencies as needed, to support families through the transition process involved in settling into a new school and culture.
+The Beaconsfield Intensive English Centre (IEC) caters for students from culturally and linguistically diverse backgrounds who are learning Standard Australian English as an Additional Language or Dialect (EAL/D).
+The IEC works closely with families, and other agencies as needed, to support families through the transition process involved in settling into a new school and culture.

 The Beaconsfield school community values the opportunity to build positive relationships with families who are new to the school.
-The whole school extends a warm welcome to BIEC students and their families.
+The whole school extends a warm welcome to IEC students and their families.

-- Students newly arrived in Australia, whose first language is not English, are eligible to enrol in the BIEC
+- Students newly arrived in Australia, whose first language is not English, are eligible to enrol in the IEC

 - Students must meet visa/citizenship conditions (visa information is available by contacting the school)